sergeio/shakespeare_text/README.md

 --------
 There are a couple things I would like to highlight here:

-  1. It's friggin' cool that this little algorithm can come output words like "pleasure" and "office", without knowing what a word is, really.
+  1. It's friggin' cool that this little algorithm can generate words like "pleasure" and "office", without knowing what a word is, really.

   2. The text sounds Shakespearian.
 (To me, at least).
 I don't know if that's